isomerpages/moe-jpjc/pages/School Canteen Advertisements.md

 <p><u>Pricing</u>:</p>
 <ul><li>Provide full list of food items and their prices together with your application
 submission.
 Meals include portion of fruits.</li></ul>

+<p><u>Application</u>:</p>
+<p>Application forms are available on the MOE website
+(https://schadmsvc.moe.gov.sg) and at the General Office, Jurong Pioneer Junior College from 17 October 2024.</p>
+<p>Application form with all necessary documents must be attached.
+Incomplete forms will be rejected.</p>
+<p>For any enquiries, please contact our Admin Executive, Mdm Ang Soh Luan at
+telephone no. 6564 6878 extension 202</p>

+<p><u>Application will close on 13 December 2024</u>:</p>
+<p>Application Form, duly complied must be submitted to the General Office,
+Jurong Pioneer JC no later than 13 December 2024 before noon.
+Late application will not be considered.</p>